-Customers in existing homes and commercial buildings with no wall insulation (R-19 or less) or minimal attic insulation can qualify for up to $1,000 to seal penetrations and upgrade insulation levels to current energy code standards.
+Customers in existing homes and commercial buildings with no wall or minimal attic insulation (R-19 or less) can qualify for up to $1,000 to seal penetrations and upgrade insulation levels to current energy code standards.
 Incentives are available at $0.80/square foot for wall insulation and $0.50/square foot for attic insulation.
 A pre and post blower door test also is required.
 Talk to one of the Sustainable Energy Program participating contractors for further details.

 Residential customers are eligible for incentive payments when replacing existing cooling systems or installing them in newly built homes.
 Customers could receive up to $850 per ton credit on heat pumps and $600 per ton credit for air conditioners, determined by the SEER rating.

 Incentive payments of $500 per kilowatt reduced are available for customers reducing energy consumption and costs associated with lighting (in existing or new buildings).

 This program is designed to help commercial and industrial customers achieve peak-demand savings through one or more energy-efficiency measures.
 Components of the program include air conditioner/heat pump replacement, variable frequency drives, compressed air systems analysis and upgrade, energy management systems installation, optimization or upgrade and systems commissioning.
 In addition, customers can work with their assigned LES account executive to tailor a program that results in reduced system peak demand.